apache/www-site/content/security/committers.md

 Here is a typical process for handling a possible security vulnerability.
-Projects that wish to use other processes **may** do so, but **must** clearly and publicly document their process and have `security@` review it before they begin using it.
+Projects that wish to use other processes **may** do so, but **must** clearly and publicly document their process and have `security@apache.org` review it before they begin using it.

+### Work in private

-**Note**: Do **not** make information about the vulnerability public until it is formally announced at the end of this process.
-That means, for example, that you should **not** create a Jira ticket to track the issue, since that would make the issue public.
+Do **not** make information about the vulnerability public until it is formally announced at the end of this process.
+That means, for example, that you should **not** create a public Jira ticket to track the issue, or a public GitHub issue, since those would make the issue public.
 Messages associated with any commits should **not** make any reference to the security nature of the commit.